caseyg/awesome/TOPICS.md

 ## ai-crawler

-*   [firecrawl/firecrawl](https://github.com/firecrawl/firecrawl) - 🔥 The Web Data API for AI - Power AI agents with clean web data
+*   [firecrawl/firecrawl](https://github.com/firecrawl/firecrawl) - 🔥 The API to search, scrape, and interact with the web for AI

 ## ai-scraping

-*   [firecrawl/firecrawl](https://github.com/firecrawl/firecrawl) - 🔥 The Web Data API for AI - Power AI agents with clean web data
+*   [firecrawl/firecrawl](https://github.com/firecrawl/firecrawl) - 🔥 The API to search, scrape, and interact with the web for AI

 ## ai-search

-*   [firecrawl/firecrawl](https://github.com/firecrawl/firecrawl) - 🔥 The Web Data API for AI - Power AI agents with clean web data
+*   [firecrawl/firecrawl](https://github.com/firecrawl/firecrawl) - 🔥 The API to search, scrape, and interact with the web for AI

 ## crawler

-*   [firecrawl/firecrawl](https://github.com/firecrawl/firecrawl) - 🔥 The Web Data API for AI - Power AI agents with clean web data
+*   [firecrawl/firecrawl](https://github.com/firecrawl/firecrawl) - 🔥 The API to search, scrape, and interact with the web for AI

 *   [gocolly/colly](https://github.com/gocolly/colly) - Elegant Scraper and Crawler Framework for Golang